CAN I GET IN TROUBLE FOR ILLEGAL ACTIVITY IN A CHAT ROOM?

 One of the biggest weapons the police typically have is the element of surprise and authority.
 They are very successful at getting people to incriminate themselves when they show up at their home in force with guns drawn.

 It is my experience that most people are so rattled and taken by surprise that they tell the police everything they need to know in order to prosecute them.
 If you have been arrested and given a statement, then your best bet at this point is to find a seasoned local criminal defense attorney and hire them to begin the process of turning the tide in your favor and taking the necessary damage control steps to deal with your serious legal situation.

 WHAT SHOULD YOU BE AWARE NOT TO SAY IN A CHAT ROOM ON THE INTERNET?

-CAN THE POLICE LIE TO YOU IN THE CHAT ROOM?
+CAN THE POLICE LIE TO YOU IN A CHAT ROOM?

-Our Los Angeles Sex Crime Defense Attorneys at Hedding Law Firm are available to help you and stand in yuor corner if you are facing sex cirme charges involving chat rooms.
+Our Los Angeles Sex Crime Defense Attorneys are available to help you and stand in your corner if you are facing sex crime charges involving chat rooms.

 Chat rooms are tools people may use to draw in minors into sexual engagements.
 The use of chat rooms to distribute or display sexually arousing material to a minor is illegal.

 Most people are caught through government sting operations, where an undercover law enforcement poses as a minor and catches the perpetrator committing a sex crime through the use of chat rooms.

 Facing such charges can be intimidating and also humiliating.
 If you or someone you know is facing such charges, we as your attorneys will be aggressive and persistent in our defense strategies we use to get results in your favor.